SciML/Catalyst.jl/docs/src/steady_state_functionality/dynamical_systems.md

 # [Analysing model steady state properties with DynamicalSystems.jl](@id dynamical_systems)
 The [DynamicalSystems.jl package](https://github.com/JuliaDynamics/DynamicalSystems.jl) implements a wide range of methods for analysing dynamical systems.
-This includes both continuous-time systems (i.e. ODEs) and discrete-times ones (difference equations, these are, however, not relevant to chemical reaction network modelling).
+This includes both continuous-time systems (i.e. ODEs) and discrete-times ones (difference equations, however, these are not relevant to chemical reaction network modelling).
 Here we give two examples of how DynamicalSystems.jl can be used, with the package's [documentation describing many more features](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/dev/tutorial/).
 Finally, it should also be noted that DynamicalSystems.jl contain several tools for [analysing data measured from dynamical systems](https://juliadynamics.github.io/DynamicalSystemsDocs.jl/dynamicalsystems/dev/contents/#Exported-submodules).

 ## [Finding basins of attraction](@id dynamical_systems_basins_of_attraction)
 Given enough time, an ODE will eventually reach a so-called [*attractor*](https://en.wikipedia.org/wiki/Attractor).
 For chemical reaction networks (CRNs), this will typically be either a *steady state* or a *limit cycle*.
 Since ODEs are deterministic, which attractor a simulation will reach is uniquely determined by the initial condition (assuming parameter values are fixed).
 Conversely, each attractor is associated with a set of initial conditions such that model simulations originating in these will tend to that attractor.
 These sets are called *basins of attraction*.
 Here, phase space (the space of all possible states of the system) can be divided into a number of basins of attraction equal to the number of attractors.

 DynamicalSystems.jl provides a simple interface for finding an ODE's basins of attraction across any given subspace of phase space.
 In this example we will use the bistable [Wilhelm model](https://bmcsystbiol.biomedcentral.com/articles/10.1186/1752-0509-3-90) (which steady states we have previous [computed using homotopy continuation](@ref homotopy_continuation_basic_example)).
-As a first step, we create a `ODEProblem` corresponding to the model which basins of attraction we wish to compute.
-For this application, `u0` and `tspan` is unused, and their values are of little importance (the only exception is than `tspan`, for implementation reason, must provide a not to small interval, we recommend minimum `(0.0, 1.0)`).
+As a first step, we create an `ODEProblem` corresponding to the model which basins of attraction we wish to compute.
+For this application, `u0` and `tspan` is unused, and their values are of little importance (the only exception is than `tspan`, for implementation reason, must provide a not too small interval, we recommend minimum `(0.0, 1.0)`).
 ```@example dynamical_systems_basins
 using Catalyst
 wilhelm_model = @reaction_network begin